Avoiding Cyber Warfare Collateral Damage

 Conduct Tabletop Exercises

-What’s a plan worth if you’ve never practised it?
+What’s a plan worth if you’ve never practiced it?
 Similar to a fire drill, walking through your DRP and/or business continuity plan step-by-step with the associated team is important to ensure everyone knows their role and action plan following a breach.
-Verifying roles before an incident occurs improves recovery time and minimises the potential for lost data.
+Verifying roles before an incident occurs improves recovery time and minimizes the potential for lost data.

 Maximize Resilience by Implementing and Testing Backup Procedures

 If your organization is the subject of a destructive cyberattack, getting back to ‘business as usual’ as quickly as possible is the top priority.
 With Disaster Recovery as a Service (DRaaS), your organization will be ready for anything that causes unplanned downtime – from a cyberattack to a power outage.
 Real-time system replication is stored at an alternate recovery site and managed by a team of disaster recovery specialists to ensure that your data and applications are ready to restore quickly and efficiently in the event of a disaster.